Home > Become a Notary > How to Become a Nevada Notary

 7. The type of certificate used to evidence the notarial act.

-8. Describe the electronic notarial act.
+8. A description of the electronic notarial act.

 Where can I perform notarial acts in Nevada?